-Printed electronics are already present in our everyday life which is reflected by the integration of a number of PE applications as a standard in the automotive industry.
-Examples are printed antennas, occupancy sensors integrated into seats and automatic anti-glare rear view mirrors as well as test strips in the pharmaceutical industry.
+Flexible, organic and printed electronics are present in our everyday life which is reflected by the integration of a number of printed electronics applications as a standard in the automotive industry and in healthcare.
+Examples are printed antennas, occupancy sensors integrated into seats and automatic anti-glare rear view mirrors as well as test strips and smart patches.

-Printed electronics are also used in solar cells, sensors, keyboards, and displays, thereby turning simple products into smart objects.
-Still in the development phase but technically feasible are luminous wallpapers or smart food packaging that allows continuous tracking of the cold chain.
-Organic photovoltaic cells that can cover entire building facades offer a fresh, new impetus for the energy sector.
+Flexible, organic and printed electronics are used in sensors, solar cells, keyboards, and displays, car interior thereby turning simple products into smart objects, luminous wallpapers in advertisement or smart food packaging that allows continuous tracking of the cold chain, open up new possibilities for the industries.
+Organic photovoltaic cells (OPV) that can cover entire building facades offer a fresh, new impetus for the energy sector.